In this article:

-It is common for women to develop a small blister-like growth filled with fluid or semisolid tissue either inside the ovary or on its surface.
+It is normal for women to develop a small blister-like growth filled with fluid or semisolid tissue either inside the ovary or on its surface.

 Ovarian cysts are usually small-sized structures that rarely present any symptoms and usually resolve on their own.
 In fact, most women go about their daily lives without even knowing that they are harboring an ovarian cyst.

-Ovarian cysts that are more than 5 cm in width often need to be removed surgically.
+Ovarian cysts that are more than 5 cm in diameter may need to be removed surgically.

 Types of Ovarian Cysts